brinajehart/brinaJEHART/README.md

 ## Brina Jehart

 Hi there!
 I'm Brina from Slovenia, I'm a student at the University of Ljubljana [FRI](https://www.fri.uni-lj.si/en).
 I enjoy web developing and love creating short films 🎥.
-I discovered my pashion for web design and developement in 2018, but my pashion for film making goes way back.
+I was firstly introduced to HTML in 2017 and it's only when I met CSS and JavaScript that i fell in love with web design and development.

 ### Skills and experience
 * Python
+* C#
+* Java
 * HTML
 * CSS
-* C#
+* JavaScript

 ### Hobbies